vampics/baseTemp/README.md

 ### Edit (S)CSS

 The structure is quite simple.
 In `/src/scss` you´ll find the basic structure of the baseTemp.
 In this root are all scss files where used across the site.
 The main sass configurations like grid, colors or fonts pooled in the config.scss.
-You find in this file also CSS3 Cross-Browser Helper functions called mixins.

 ##### Mediaquerys